ahbpp/agent-forge/README.md

 AgentForge contains several different LLM agents built with the LangGraph framework.
 Some of the agents in this repository are based on [langchain-academy](https://github.com/langchain-ai/langchain-academy) modules but have been enhanced with additional features:

 ### Research Agent
-Based on langchain-academy module 4, with modifications and enhancements.
+Based on langchain-academy module 4

 ### Task Maistro
 Based on langchain-academy module 5, with the following additional features: